BeerOnBeard/exb-netcore-config/README.md

 ## .NET Core Console Apps

-Console apps in .NET Core do not have the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/2.0.0) and [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/2.0.0) packages referenced by default.
-However, they can easily be added to projects to allow these console apps to use these helpful frameworks to load JSON configuration files and use the same optional overrides as ASP.NET Core apps using an environment variable.
+Console apps in .NET Core do not reference the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/2.0.0) and [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/2.0.0) packages by default.
+However, they can easily be added to projects to allow these console apps to use these helpful frameworks to load JSON configuration files and use the same optional overrides as ASP.NET Core apps using an environment variable with a little bit of extra code.

 Settings files are not automatically shipped with Console apps when published, like they are in ASP.NET Core apps.
 In order to publish settings files to the output directory, add the following to the project's `.csproj` file.
 It will copy any file that starts with `appsettings`, such as `appsettings.json` and `appsettings.Development.json`, to the publish directory.